pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/locks/memory_locks/_index.md

 #### Lock release

 Once done with, a lock can be released via the releaseLock() method.
-This method accepts the correlationId and the key of a previously acquired lock as inputs.
-In the following example, we use the same correlationId and key as in the previous example.
+This method accepts the traceId and the key of a previously acquired lock as inputs.
+In the following example, we use the same traceId and key as in the previous example.
 In this manner, we can keep track of the process and identify the previously acquired lock.

 {{< tabsection >}}
   Not available